 Henry Moore Institute

-In response to the government’s current Covid-19 guidelines, we will be closed from Thursday 5 November 2020 until further notice.
+In response to the government’s current Covid-19 guidelines, we are temporarily closed until further notice.

 We look forward to welcoming you back as soon as we can.